 What colour Indian stone are you looking for?

 This may be dictated by what colour, age, and style of building you are placing the stone next to.

 Aspects of stone selection based on design will be discussed in future blogs (watch this space)

-The colour selection available is huge, and to be honest most colours are achievable if you ask a stone specialist who knows where to go and source your required colour from.
+The colour selection available is huge.
+Most colours are achievable if you ask a stone specialist who knows where to go and source your required colour from.

-The more knowledgeable companies will be able to help you source not only better quality stone, but will know where to source more unusual stones from all around the world and the UK, and will have relationships with businesses that can fulfil requests when you are searching for something a little bit different.
+The more knowledgeable companies will be able to help you source better quality stone.
+They will also know where to source more unusual stones from all around the world and the UK.
+They will have relationships with businesses that can fulfil requests when you are searching for something a little bit different.

-Once you’ve selected your chosen stone, based on samples you have been shown, it is reasonable to expect your order will reflect that which you have already viewed.
+Once you’ve selected your chosen stone, based on samples you have been shown, it’s reasonable to expect your order will reflect what you have already viewed.

-Unfortunately, a common statement that is bandied about by the commodity sellers in the stone business is:
+Unfortunately, a common statement that is bandied about by the commodity sellers of Indian stone in the stone business is:

 ‘Stone is a natural product and colours may change’